 |© Jeanne Groues|

-Since becoming the youngest prizewinner of the Bonn International Beethoven and being awarded second prize of the Queen Elisabeth 2013 International Piano Competition at the age of twenty, Rémi Geniet is fast establishing himself as one of the most prominent pianists of his generation.
-He was previously first prizewinner at the Prix du Piano Interlaken Classics in Bern and has been a laureate at many other competitions, including the International Horowitz Competition in Kiev at which he was awarded the special Vladimir Horowitz Interpretation Prize.
+Since becoming the youngest prize-winner of the Bonn International Beethoven and being awarded second prize of the Queen Elisabeth 2013 International Piano Competition at the age of twenty, Rémi Geniet is fast establishing himself as one of the most prominent pianists of his generation.
+He was previously first prize-winner at the Prix du Piano Interlaken Classics in Bern and has been a laureate at many other competitions, including the International Horowitz Competition in Kiev at which he was awarded the special Vladimir Horowitz Interpretation Prize.
+In 2015 he won first-prize at the prestigious Young Concert Artists International Auditions in New York.

-Rémi Geniet is invited to perform with many international orchestras, including the St Petersburg Philharmonic, St Petersburg State Capella Symphony Orchestra, Royal Flemish Philharmonic, Luxembourg Philharmonic Orchestra, National Orchestra of Belgium, Orchestre Royal de Chambre de Wallonie, Monte-Carlo Philharmonic Orchestra, Orchestre National d'Île de France, Sinfonia Varsovia, and the Armenian Philharmonic Orchestra, under the batons of conductors such as Marin Alsop, Emmanuel Krivine, Edo de Waart, Alan Buribayev, Robert Trevino, Eduard Topchjan, Volodymyr Sirenko, Michael Hofstetter, Stephan Blunier, Adrian Leaper, and Pavel Gerstein.
+Rémi Geniet is invited to perform with many international orchestras including the St Petersburg Philharmonic, St Petersburg State Capella Symphony Orchestra, Ural Philharmonic Orchestra, Kansai Philharmonic Orchestra, Hiroshima Symphony Orchestra, Royal Flemish Philharmonic, Luxembourg Philharmonic Orchestra, National Orchestra of Belgium, Orchestre Royal de Chambre de Wallonie, Orchestre National d'Île-de-France, Sinfonia Varsovia, under the batons of conductors such as Marin Alsop, Emmanuel Krivine, Edo de Waart, Alan Buribayev, Augustin Dumay, Yoel Levi, Enrique Mazolla, Robert Trevino, David Niemann, Roberto Forés Veses, Eduard Topchjan, Volodymyr Sirenko, Adrian Leaper, Ernest Martinez-Izquierdo and Pavel Gerstein.

-His debut all-Bach CD, released in February 2015 has been unanimously praised by the critics and was awarded the prestigious Diapason D’OR.
+His debut all-Bach CD, released in February 2015, has been unanimously praised by the critics and was in November 2015 one of fourteen international recordings to receive the Diapason d’Or of the year.

 For further information please visit www.remigeniet.com